Nuklai/nuklai-docs/docs/sdk/hyperchain-sdk/contributing.md

 - **Community Chat**: [Join our Discord server](https://discord.com/invite/yJf3KAavbH)
 - **Twitter**: Follow [@NuklaiData](https://twitter.com/NuklaiData) for updates

-## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 Thank you for contributing to Hyperchain JS SDK and its documentation!